aimtgreports-makers/VEHICLE-Dynamics-Lab-VEHICLE-T-3.0/README.md

 rigorous comparison between systems detection of structural regimes (dissipation, plateau, amplification) integration with higher-level analytical layers

+This transforms VEHICLE from a descriptive model into an operational measurement framework.

 🔷 Future Work
 Multi-agent critical evaluation layer (4 IA system) Structural decomposition of tension